pnpm/pnpm.io/docs/npmrc.md

 * Default: **node_modules/.pnpm**
 * Types: **path**

 The directory with links to the store.
 All direct and indirect dependencies of the project are linked into this directory.

 This is a useful setting that can solve issues with long paths on Windows.
 If you have some dependencies with very long paths, you can select a virtual store in the root of your drive (for instance `C:\my-project-store`).

 Or you can set the virtual store to `.pnpm` and add it to `.gitignore`.
-This will make the stacktraces nicer as paths to dependencies will have one directory less.
+This will make stacktraces cleaner as paths to dependencies will be one directory higher.

 **NOTE:** the virtual store cannot be shared between several projects.
-Every project should have its own virtual store.
+Every project should have its own virtual store (except for in workspaces where the root is shared).

 ### package-import-method